 (B) Floodplain.
 Discuss floodplain (including flood map panel number) and include a floodplain map with the subject Property clearly identified.

 (C) Zoning.
-Report the current zoning and description of the zoning restrictions and/or deed restrictions, where applicable, and type of Development permitted.
+Report the current zoning and description of the zoning restrictions and any deed restrictions, where applicable, and type of Development permitted.
 Any probability of change in zoning should be discussed.
 A statement as to whether or not the improvements conform to the current zoning should be included.
 A statement addressing whether or not the improvements could be rebuilt if damaged or destroyed, should be included.
 If current zoning is not consistent with the highest and best use, and zoning changes are reasonable to expect, time and expense associated with the proposed zoning change should be considered and documented.
 A zoning map should be included.

 (D) Description of Improvements.
 Provide a thorough description and analysis of the improvements including size (Net Rentable Area, gross building area, etc.), use (whether vacant, occupied by owner, or being rented), number of residents, number of stories, number of buildings, type/quality of construction, condition, actual age, effective age, exterior and interior amenities, items of deferred maintenance, energy efficiency measures, etc. All applicable forms of depreciation should be addressed along with the remaining economic life.